 Life with Frankh wasn’t pleasant for Haydn, it was common to have shortages of food and good clothing.
-He soon learnt to play the harpsichord and violin but it was his voice that he became recognised for.
+He soon learned to play the harpsichord and violin but it was his voice that he became recognised for.
 Haydn later passed his audition with the director of music in St Stephen’s Cathedral in Vienna and moved there in 1740.
 He worked at the Cathedral for the next nine years as a chorister until he was no longer able to sing high choral parts.

 Known as a bit of a prankster he got himself caned and expelled by cutting off the pigtail of one of the other choristers!
 He was lucky enough to be taken in by a friend enabling him to pursue his career as a freelance musician.

 Haydn struggled as a freelance musician but studied hard and his skills soon became recognised and his career slowly took off.
-He eventually obtained aristocratic patronage, crucial for the career of a composer in his day and progressed, eventually working for Prince Nikolaus.
-Haydn travelled to London on the death of Prince Nikolaus death due to the lack of musical interest from his predecessor Prince Anton.
+He eventually obtained aristocratic patronage, crucial for the career of a composer in his day.
+His progression continued to eventually working for Prince Nikolaus.
+Haydn travelled to London on the death of Prince Nikolaus due to the lack of musical interest from his predecessor Prince Anton.

-- He taught Beethoven for a while
+- He taught Beethoven for a while.

-- Joseph Haydn was born on 31 March and shares his birthday with JS Bach
+- Joseph Haydn was born on 31 March and shares his birthday with JS Bach.

-- He became very rich for composing music unlike other composers such as Mozart
+- He became very rich for composing music unlike other composers such as Mozart.

 - He was quite ugly and could never quite understand why pretty women liked him… maybe it was because of the point above?